dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 they are rare.

 If you know machine code, you can write your own runtime inliner.
-We'll build a simple proof of concept that works by providing special versions of GET32 and PUT32 that can reach back into their caller and rewrite the callsite (the branch and link instruction that calls them).
+We'll build a simplistic proof-of-concept that works by providing special versions of GET32 and PUT32 that can reach back into their caller and rewrite the callsite (the branch and link instruction that calls them).